aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/loading-and-saving-documents/_index.md

 ﻿---
-title: Loading and Saving Documents – Aspose.Words for .NET
+title: Loading and Saving Documents
+second_title: Aspose.Words for .NET
 articleTitle: Loading and Saving Documents
 linktitle: Loading and Saving Documents
 description: "Loading and saving documents using Aspose.Words for .NET in PHP projects in C#."